roytang/blog/content/posts/2017/01/the-simplest-code-that-can-do-the-job.md

 Now since my software development career has largely been as an enterprise-y kind of developer, my first thought was to just use a database to store the data.
 I already had a MySql installation on my machine so that was fine, I just needed Python to interface with it.
 After looking up how to do it, I balked at having to install a new Python library just to connect to MySql and reconsidered.

-As programmers, we have a tendency sometimes to over-engineer solutions because that&#8217;s what we&#8217;re used to doing.
+As programmers, we have a tendency sometimes to over-engineer solutions because that&'s what we&'re used to doing.
 Did I really need a database for this?
-The data won&#8217;t be very big, and I won&#8217;t need to do any sort of maintenance on it, so maybe a simpler solution was in order.
+The data won&'t be very big, and I won&'t need to do any sort of maintenance on it, so maybe a simpler solution was in order.

 I ended up just using pickle, which was already built-in to Python: